-Highland Council Public Access is an online tool that lets you find and comment on current and historical planning applications in Highland.
-It provides up-to-date access to our planning database and all information entered onto the system is immediately available with some necessary restrictions.
-Find out more about Copyright, terms and conditions that apply when using the Public Access.
+Highland Council Public Access is an online tool that lets you find and comment on planning applications in Highland.
+It provides access to our planning database and all information entered onto the system is immediately available with some necessary restrictions.
+Find out more about Copyright and the terms and conditions that apply when using Public Access.

 Everyone can use the site to view planning applications but to make comment, save searches and/or track applications, you must Register your details to use Public Access.

 Public Access provides a variety of methods to allow you to find the information you are looking for: